 Student Code of Conduct

-The Code applies to any setting wherein the student is present as a representative of St. John's University.
-Each student shall be responsible for his or her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
+Each student shall be responsible for his or her conduct from the time of admission through the actual awarding of a degree, even though that conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.
 The Student Code of Conduct shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.

 - Civil/Criminal Law

 - Computing and Cyber Harassment